TO DIE FOR

 Zoe was counting on that.
 Talk about determination.
 Xavier had killed a police officer tonight, seriously wounding another.
 He was a marked man.
 She prayed they got to him before he got to her.

-A thorough look around confirmed her safety.
-Still, she didn't let her gaze or attention wander as she looped her purse strap over her shoulder, clutched the hobo bag against her side, and stepped from her F-150.
-Her rubber soled ankle boots thunked on the sidewalk.
+A thorough look around the parking lot confirmed her safety.
+Still, she didn’t let her gaze or attention wander as she looped her purse strap over her shoulder, clutched the hobo bag against her side and stepped from her F-150 truck.
+Her rubber-soled ankle boots thunked on the sidewalk.
 Zoe wasted little time getting inside.
-Once the doors closed behind her, she let the hostess's smile scatter the dark shadows lingering in her mind...at least for the moment.
-The woman's nametag identified her as Jennifer.
+Once the doors closed behind her, she let the hostess’s smile scatter the dark shadows lingering in her mind…at least for the moment.
+The woman’s nametag identified her as Jennifer.

 "One?" she asked.